abtion/guidelines/standard_readme.md

 ## Useful commands

-## Download production / staging DB
+## Download production or staging DB

 Instructions on how to download the production/staging database.